johnmccabe/motephat/README.md

 ![Mote](go-mote-phat-logo.png)
 Buy the Mote PHAT & accessories here: https://shop.pimoroni.com/products/mote-phat

+This repo contains a port of the [Pimoroni `mote-phat` library](https://github.com/pimoroni/mote-phat) from Python to Go, it also borrows heavily from @alexellis's [`blinkt_go` library](https://github.com/alexellis/blinkt_go).
+It has been verified to work on Raspberry Pi 3 (Raspbian).
+Do let me know if you run on a different platform.

 If you have a non-PHAT Mote go here: https://github.com/johnmccabe/mote

-This library is based on both the Pimoroni Python [`mote-phat` library](https://github.com/pimoroni/mote-phat), and @alexellis's [`blinkt_go` library](https://github.com/alexellis/blinkt_go).

 **WARNING THIS IS WORK IN PROGRESS, ISSUES/PULL REQUESTS STILL WELCOME THOUGH**
 ![WIP](http://i.imgur.com/vWBepKi.gif)